 For those of you looking to surf central of main Mission Beach, you also have the option to park on one of the many small side streets along Mission Boulevard.
 From there, you can simply walk down one of the alleys to reach the beach.
 Alternatively, on the far North side of Mission, there is also another big parking lot at Belmont Park.
 This will also give you access to the many and varied beach breaks found surfing Mission Beach.

 Overall, parking isn’t a huge deal if you arrive at the right time.
-However, you also should watch getting into and out of Mission Beach if you don’t live locally.
+However, you should also add extra time for getting into and out of Mission Beach if you don’t live locally.
 Traffic will get dicey at times.

 Mission Beach Surf Spot Overview

-To begin, Mission Beach is really broken up into two parts – main or central Mission Beach and South Mission Beach.
+To begin, Mission Beach is really broken up into two parts – main or central Mission Beach and South Mission Beach/South Mission Jetty.
 South Mission Beach surfing is quite different than the main drag of Mission Beach.

 For starters, central Mission Beach is a long stretch of beach extending from just North of the jetty for nearly two miles to Pacific Beach.
 This stretch is comprised of a series of beginner to intermediate beach breaks with flat sand bottoms.
 Generally, the waves found surfing Mission Beach are pretty forgiving; with both left and right breaking waves.
 The sweet spot to look for is really anything between waist high and slightly overhead.
 At this size, the waves pack a little more punch.
 However, anything above head high is a good recipe for a closeout that will smash you straight into the sand.

 One of the pros of surfing Mission Beach is that there are almost always waves here.
 Mission pulls in both SW and NW swells allowing surf to be found here year-round.
 Furthermore, the sheer length of the beach allows you to find an uncrowded peak if you are willing to walk a bit.